ash-rs/ash/README.md

 let pool = device.create_command_pool(&pool_create_info, None).unwrap();
 ```

 Additionally pointers like `Instance`, `Device`, `Queue` etc are hidden behind a type.
-Those pointers can only be constructed from within `Ash` which elimites invalid API usage and has the benefit of making some functions in Vulkan **safe**.
+Those pointers can only be constructed from within `Ash` which eliminates some invalid API usage and has the benefit of making some functions in Vulkan **safe**.

 ### Function pointer loading
 Ash also takes care of loading the function pointers.
-Function pointers are split into 3 categories.
-Entry, Instance and Device.
-The reason for not loading it into a global is that in Vulkan you can have multiple devices and each device must load its own function pointers.
+Function pointers are split into 3 categories, Entry, Instance and Device.
+The reason for not loading it into a global is that in Vulkan you can have multiple devices and each device will load its own function pointers to achieve better performance.
+Click [here](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/sdk-1.0.3/loader/LoaderAndLayerInterface.md) for more information.

 Ash also manages multiple versions of Vulkan without any breakage.
 You will never run into any runtime error because you tried to access a function pointer that failed to load.
 Function pointers either load successfully or fail and return an error.